dmc5179/openshift4-snowball/README.md

 ## Deploy Required services on the Content Instance

 - Run the following script to setup the environment on the content instance.
 This will setup the httpd, bind, and haproxy services.
+- Note that the DNS prompt refers to seting up DNS on the SBE or using an SBE external DNS Yes== setup DNS on the SBE, No == Use an SBE external DNS
 ```
 ./setup.sh
 ```